hiteshjoshi1/microservice-docker-cart-example/README.md

 2. Spring Boot Cloud Config - deployed as docker container
 3. Spring Netflix Eureka Server - deployed as docker container
 4. Spring Eureka Client - deployed as docker container
-5. Spring Feign Client
+5. Spring Feign Client -added
-6. Spring Hysterix circuit breaker
+6. Spring Hysterix circuit breaker - support added
-7. Spring Hysterix Dashboard
+7. Spring Hysterix Dashboard - deployed as a docker container
-8. Spring ZuulProxy
+8. Spring ZuulProxy- deployed as a docker container
-9. Spring Turbine
+9. Spring Turbine - deployed as a docker container - works only in none docker envwith http push, it needs additional work as in docker it requires AMQP
 10. mysql - deployed as docker container and populated via script on start up
+11. Spring sleuth and Zipkin
+12. ELK stack
+13. Distributed caching
-11. Stretch Goal - Async API aggregator written in RxJava
+14. Stretch Goal - Async API aggregator written in RxJava
-12. Stretch Goal - Jenkins
+15. Stretch Goal - Jenkins
-13. Spring sleuth  And ELK
-14. Distributed caching

 <div>
 I have written <b>install.sh</b> which does the job of CI of building and packaging the Spring boot application and put them in a directory